-The discount rate used for valuation at December 31, 2023 was 17.42% primarily due to the general increase in interest rates (15.23% at December 31, 2022) resulting in a fair value loss of \$22 for year ended December 31, 2023.
-A 50-basis point increase (decrease) in the discount rate would have resulted in a \$5 decrease (increase) in the fair value of the Convertible Note at year end.
+The discount rate used for valuation at December 31, 2024 was 10.49% (17.42% at December 31, 2023).
+A 50basis point increase (decrease) in the discount rate would have resulted in a \$5 decrease (increase) in the fair value of the Convertible Note at year end.

-13. Credit Facility
+14. Credit Facility

-The Company has a revolving demand credit facility (the "Facility") with a Canadian chartered bank (the "Bank") for an authorized amount, subject to margin requirements, of \$3,500.
+The Company has a revolving demand credit facility (the "Facility") with a Canadian chartered bank (the "Bank") for an authorized amount, subject to margin requirements, of \$3.5 million.
 Loans drawn on the Facility are secured by a first-ranking charge in favour of the Bank over the Company's accounts receivable and inventories.
-Drawings in excess of the first \$1,000 are limited to a percentage of the Company's outstanding accounts receivable and inventory, resulting in a total amount available under the Facility of \$2,069 at December 31, 2023 (\$3,500 at December 31, 2022).
-The Facility bears interest at the Bank's prime rate (7.20% as at December 31, 2023) plus 0.25% and does not have any financial covenants.
-No amounts had been drawn from the Facility as at December 31, 2023.
+Drawings in excess of the first \$1.0 million are limited to a percentage of the Company's outstanding accounts receivable and inventory, resulting in a total amount available under the Facility of \$2,352 at December 31, 2024 (\$2,069 at December 31, 2023).
+The Facility bears interest at the Bank's prime rate (5.45% as at December 31, 2024) plus 0.25% and does not have any financial covenants.
+No amounts had been drawn from the Facility as at December 31, 2024.

-14. Lease Obligation
+15. Lease Obligation

 The Company last amended the lease for its manufacturing and office facility on March 15, 2021, extending the lease term for a period of five years until September 30, 2026 and adding a renewal option in favour of the Company for an additional period of five years until September 30, 2031.
-The lease obligation at December 31, 2023 and December 31, 2022 reflects the net present value of the remaining lease payments until September 30, 2026, discounted using Crescita's incremental borrowing rate of 4.25% at the time of the last amendment.
+The lease obligation at December 31, 2024 and December 31, 2023 reflects the net present value of the remaining lease payments until September 30, 2026, discounted using Crescita's incremental borrowing rate of 4.25% at the time of the last amendment.